 How to Make Tomato Cage Ghosts for Halloween!

-I’m so excited for the upcoming holiday season!
-I was eager to decorate our front porch for Halloween and fall and wanted to take a stab at making tomato cage ghosts!
-They were so easy to make and turned out so cute!
-Keep reading for instructions on how to make the tomato cage ghosts!
+I’m so excited for spooky season!
+I have a Halloween birthday (October 30th) so I’ve always been a sucker for Halloween decor.
+I was eager to decorate our front porch for Halloween and wanted to take a stab at making tomato cage ghosts after seeing them on Pinterest!
+They were so easy to make and turned out so cute.
+Weldon loves them too!
+Keep reading for instructions on how to make the tomato cage ghosts.

 • Styrofoam ball or half sphere for each ghost

-• One large white sheet (you can cut for multiple ghosts)
+• Large white sheet (you can cut for multiple ghosts)

 • One string of Christmas lights for each ghost